 Here are two of the largest upcoming conferences for portrait photographers:

 When it comes to marketing portrait photography, spending some of your free time volunteering is one way to get your work out there.
-For instance, you can volunteer to photograph a charity event such as a fundraising banquet.
+For instance, you can volunteer to photograph a charity event such as a fundraising banquet, or do professional website headshots for employees for a charity.
 The event organizers will be highly motivated to actually use your photos on their social media or website.

 Plus, all the attendees at the event could be potential clients!
 Once they see you in action and check out your photos from the event—and realize what a great job you did—it may lead them to hire or recommend you for their own corporate jobs.